 Talk to your doctor about your fertility before your cancer treatment.
 Your team are there to help you find a balance between treating your cancer and wanting to have children.
 National guidelines for doctors say that they should discuss how your cancer and its treatment might affect your fertility at diagnosis.

-Doctors are interested in new ways of preserving fertility for women with breast cancer.
+Doctors are interested in new ways of preserving fertility for people with breast cancer.
 Research is ongoing to find out how well they work and how safe they are.

 At the moment, in vitro fertilisation (IVF) is the most effective way of preserving fertility.
 You take hormones to stimulate your ovaries to make eggs.
-A doctor removes the eggs and fertilises them with sperm.
+A doctor removes the eggs and fertilises them with sperm in the laboratory.
+This creates an embryo.
 It's possible to use donor sperm if you don’t have a male partner at this stage.

-This creates an embryo which can be frozen and stored.
-After treatment, the doctor puts one or more of the eggs into your womb to try to make you pregnant.
+The embryo can be frozen and stored.
+After treatment, the doctor puts one or more of the embryos into your womb to try to make you pregnant.

-- testing different hormone therapies to stimulate the ovaries including tamoxifen and aromatase inhibitors either on their own or in combination with a lower dose of IVF hormones
+aromatase inhibitorseither on their own or in combination with a lower dose of IVF hormones.
+The drugs you might have include letrozole or tamoxifen

 Talk to your doctor about whether having IVF could be a possibility.
 It's available for some people on the NHS but not in all parts of the country.
-The number of treatments you can have varies from area to area.
+IVF and freezing embryos are not always successful and the number of treatments you can have varies from area to area.
 You need to check with your doctor to find out what is available for you.

 Doctors are able to take out and freeze women’s eggs.
 The process is very similar to IVF.
 You might prefer this method if you have no male partner and don’t want to use donor sperm.

 Again, you need hormones to stimulate the ovaries to produce the eggs, which are collected and frozen.
+This takes about 2 to 3 weeks.
 When you want to use the eggs they are thawed and injected with sperm to fertilise them.
-The problem is that freezing and thawing eggs seems to damage them and has not been very successful.
-So there haven’t been many babies born due to this treatment.
+The problem is that freezing and thawing eggs seems to damage them.
+So the process does not always result in a pregnancy.

 Talk to your doctor to see if this is available in your area and if it is safe to do before starting treatment.